MaxNaeg/safe_lab_agents/README.md

 Give it instructions like `Characterize this optical setup` and let it run.
 In this example, it will still ask for permissions, but since you are inside the sandbox, feel free to let it run autonomously without any danger!

 ![Terminal window showing a freshly launched Claude Code instance](docs/figures_mini_example/fig_run.jpg)

+It will go through a series of measurements, will try to analyze, form hypotheses, run simulations, produce plots, and so on.
+Finally it converges on the assessment that this device has a Lorentzian transmission spectrum.

 That's it for now!
 See below for a more complete example and explanation of the various options.